Tencent/TurboTransformers/README.md

 ## Contact us
 Although we recommand you post your problem with github issues, you can also join in our Turbo user group.
-Scan this [QR code](./images/namecode.pdf "qrcode") and our contactor as your WeChat friend.
+Scan this [QR code](./images/namecode.pdf "qrcode") and add our contactor as your WeChat friend.